alzalabany/react-trio/README.md

   }
   loginActionCreator.eventName = 'LOGIN_ATTEMPT'; // only responde to 'LOGIN_ATTEMPT'
 ```
+Main part of `react-trio` app, and where most of business logic should execute.
+it can be async, await for operations, and after it all finish, just return your action to be dispatched to rootReducer... or dont return anything at all and avoid calling reducers!;

-Thats It, now you have your smart actionCreator inside your ./sdk folder contain all business logic, and you have kept your ui logic clean and as minimal as possible.
+Thats It, now your code inside ./sdk folder contain all business logic, and you have kept your ui logic clean and as minimal as possible.

 this allow you to share ./sdk folder with your mobile/web/other project easily, you can pack it into its own npm package and simply npm install it. **MAXIMUM code share :)**